HealthInfo Canterbury

 Kidney cancer (also called renal cancer) happens when the cells in the kidney become abnormal and grow into a tumour.
 It's most common in people over 60.

 Your kidneys have different types of cells, and the type of cancer depends on the type of cell the cancer starts in.
-There are several types of kidney cancer but the two most common types are renal cell cancer and transitional cell cancer.
+There are several types of kidney cancer.
+This Cancer Research UK article talks about the most common types of kidney cancer.

-You should always see your GP if you have blood in your urine (called haematuria), pain in your side or lower back, or a lump or swelling in the area of your kidneys.
+You should always see your general practice team if you have blood in your urine (called haematuria), pain in your side or lower back or a lump or swelling in the area of your kidneys.

 Maintaining a healthy weight, not smoking and having good blood pressure can help reduce your risk of getting kidney cancer.

 Kidney cancer can often be cured if caught early.
-Treatments for kidney cancer ranges from monitoring small cancers that are unlikely to cause any problems, to surgery and chemotherapy and radiotherapy.
+The treatment for kidney cancer ranges from monitoring small cancers that are unlikely to cause any problems, to surgery and immunotherapy.

 HealthInfo recommends the following pages

 Written by HealthInfo clinical advisers.
-Endorsed by clinical director, Urology, Canterbury DHB.
-Last reviewed November 2019.
+Last reviewed April 2023.

 Review key: HIKCR-408296